 The Food Bank of Delaware will accept volunteers performing court-ordered community service.
-Volunteers who are performing court-ordered community service must disclose the nature of their conviction to the Volunteer Coordinator or any other staff member of the Food Bank.
+Volunteers who are performing court-ordered community service must disclose the nature of their conviction to FBD staff at Volunteer@fbd.org prior to signing up for volunteer events.

 The Food Bank will not accept volunteers who have been convicted of violent crimes, crimes of a sexual nature or identity theft crimes.
 Also the Food Bank reserves the right to decline any volunteer or to limit which days or hours a volunteer can work.

 All court-ordered volunteers must sign the “Volunteer Policies and Procedures” prior to beginning assigned tasks.
 The Food Bank may also set certain pre-conditions for a court-ordered volunteer to work, such as requiring an adult chaperone for a juvenile.
 The Food Bank also reserves the right to dismiss a volunteer at any time during their scheduled time.
 Court-ordered volunteers are responsible for tracking their own hours.